Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 A coffee is always a sign of LOVE ❤️

 <a href="https://www.buymeacoffee.com/tkdalex" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/lato-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+If you have any issue, or you want to contribute you are welcome!
+But please before read the [CONTRIBUTING.md](/CONTRIBUTING.md)

 ## Main difference from the original repository: